vtexdocs/help-center-content/docs/announcements/en/gain-speed-and-practicality-with-the-updated-price-table-feature.md

 author: 71cQH3Q0oKXzeY2DmMZRKX
 slug: gain-speed-and-practicality-with-the-updated-price-table-feature
 legacySlug: gain-speed-and-practicality-with-the-updated-price-table-feature
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Now you can create Price Tables in a more intuitive, practical and faster way.
+announcementSynopsisEN: 'Now you can create Price Tables in a more intuitive, practical and faster way.'
 ---

 It is now possible to create Price Tables in a more intuitive, practical and fast way.